gunjandatta/blog/_posts/2020/2020-01-19-start-workflow-using-rest.md

 ##### 2013 List Workflow

 The workflow information will be found in the Workflow REST API endpoint.
+The list id will be required to obtain this information.

 ```ts
 import { List, WorkflowSubscriptionService } from "gd-sprest";